goofy2k/ESPhome-starter/README.md

 main tasks:
 - create yaml file for device.
 Do not enter api part, but use mqtt part
+  - log messages indeed appear in the Logs screen of the ESPHome dashboard.
+    This means that the remote connection of the device with the ESPHome server is OK
 - modify mqtt settings in HomeAssistant server setup
+  - it is not clear to me what other settings are required for device discovery in HA
+  - see also: https://www.home-assistant.io/docs/mqtt/discovery/  and links therein
 - monitor MQTT messages in Nodered